romulets/PCBSimulator/README.md

 # CPUSimulator
-It simulates how a CPU pay attention to proccesses
+It simulates how a CPU pay attention to processes